 The woes of Carpentersville began in 1977 when the village’s largest employer Star Manufacturing closed down in 1977 that employed well over 1,000 people.
 Many Carpentersville residents also worked in neighboring communities such as Elgin that also had their factories close down in the late 1970s putting many Kane county residents out of work.
 Many longtime residents began to move out of the village in the late 1970s and early 1980s and since the village was aging and not progressing, property values began to decrease making the homes more affordable for lower income residents of Chicago, primarily lower income Mexican families that sought better opportunities for their families and to escape crime and violence in Chicago.

 In July 1993, the Chicago Tribune reported an incident of gang violence in Carpentersville that further showed to great lengths Carpentersville gang members were willing to go to show dominance.
 According to the news article a gang fight broke out on Morningside Lane in a parking lot which was also a rougher area of the village, in the fight was Chris Utley and Clarence Pierce who both approached two other men, one of them in the same gang as them and attacked the two of them.
 I could imagine the motive was that one of the guys they attacked was probably in a rival gang and was caught hanging out with a fellow gang member which can cause severe consequences.
 Utley proceeded to beat the rival gang member with a cut off shovel handle while Pierce broke a 40 ounce beer bottle over the fellow gang members’ head then pierce pulled out a gun and shot at him but missed.
 The police tracked the two down and charged them with several felonies, Utley tried to give a fake name but that only brought him an obstruction charge (Chicago Tribune Phil Borchmann July 7, 1993).
 The area where this happened is another rougher section of Carpentersville that had severe gang activity and high crime in the 1990s.
-The area consists of many older and lower budget town homes in rows that are even painted different colors located within circle style streets or courts on Berkshire Circle and Morningside Lane.
+The area consists of many older and lower budget town homes in rows that are even painted different colors located within circle style streets or courts on Berkshire Circle and Morningside Lane in an area known as Morningside.
 This section of Carpentersville still remains the highest crime area of the village.
 The area is bounded by Hazard Road on the north, Barrington Avenue on the south, the edge of Carpentersville jurisdiction near Helm Woods Forest Preserve on the east and Kennedy Drive on the west.

 By 1994, the Fox View apartments became a dangerous place to live as this was the worst year the apartment complex experienced and the worst year the entire village experienced.
 In the summer of that year gang violence erupted over drug turf as a series of shootings began.
 According to a Chicago Tribune article gang members were trying to recruit young youths to help them move drugs by offering to buy the youths gifts, one youth was offered a salary of $50 a month.
 At that time, 95% of the complex was section 8 low income tenants which meant that all tenants were heavily monitored according to the complex manager Ella Penalver; however, much of the gang activity and drug related offenses seem to have been carried out by non-residents that only used the complex to commit crimes such as drug trafficking in the parking lots and when a gang lookout saw police or security they would alert the gang and the gang would move to another parking lot.
 The article talked about a shooting where a carload of gang members pulled up to another group of gang members and opened fire on them, later on the car returned and the driver was arrested and ended up being from Bellwood, which shows that outsiders were coming in and causing violence as well (Chicago Tribune Joseph Sjostrom July 2, 1994).